softindex/datakernel/README.md

 ## Introduction

 DataKernel is a full-stack application framework for Java.
-It contains components for building applications of different scales, from single-node HTTP-server to large distributed systems.
-DataKernel was inspired by Node.js, so it's asynchronous, event-driven, lightweight and very easy to use.
+It contains components for building app-specific databases and applications of different scales, from single-node HTTP-server to large distributed systems.
+DataKernel is asynchronous, event-driven, lightweight and very easy to use.
 Moreover, it is completely free of legacy stuff, such as XML, Java EE, etc.

 Due to the usage of modern asynchronous I/O, DataKernel is extremely fast, which is proven by benchmarks.